 Hyung W. Nam, PhD

-Assistant Professor of Pharmacology, Toxicology and Neuroscience
+Associate Professor of Pharmacology, Toxicology and Neuroscience

 Major Research Interests

 Neuropharmacology of Alcohol Use Disorders and Psychiatric Disorders